damonc0313/FlameMirror-Canonical2.0/docs/architecture.md

 advice used to reprioritize plan steps.
 Rules can be modified without changing code, providing a flexible experimentation surface.

+## Benchmark Governance

+`benchmarks.py` introduces a persistent registry (`BenchmarkRegistry`) that can record nightly or release candidate benchmark executions.
+Each `BenchmarkReport` tracks success rates for mandatory gates such as SWE-bench Verified, BigCodeBench Complete/Instruct, HumanEval, security scans, and autonomous uptime exercises.
+The registry exports human-readable summaries used for release sign-off and can be embedded into CI for automated regression detection.

 ## Continuous Learning

 Failed tasks are appended to `training_problems/failed_tasks.jsonl` while